Market IntelligencePre sale resale

 With such a significant share of pre-sale demand (i.e., investors) now on the sidelines, it will be more challenging for developers to reach their pre-sale thresholds, to secure financing, and to ultimately build more housing.
 This at a time when housing unaffordability (both rented and owned) has reached crisis levels due to a severe shortage of housing supply and years of insufficient housing construction.
 Indeed, based on the current pace of construction CMHC estimates that British Columbia will have a shortfall of 610,000 homes in 2030 from levels needed to restore housing affordability.
 The majority of the province’s housing stock (and that shortfall) are in the Vancouver Region.

-In the RED(MA)
+in the RED(MA)

 The challenging investor climate and slumping pre-sale activity has put increased attention on British Columbia’s Real Estate Development Marketing Act (REDMA), a law enacted in 2004 to regulate the marketing and sale of multi-unit real estate developments in the province.
 While an important tool to protect consumers and reduce the risk of bringing new housing to market, it is increasingly seen as restrictive to the delivery of new housing